 READ THIS NEXT: 10 Small Towns in the U.S. That Feel Like Stepping Back in Time.

-You can check out Stillwater, Minnesota for a fully immersive Hallmark movie experience, Eva Phan, travel social marketing strategist and travel blogger, editor, and founder of Eva Darling, tells Best Life.
+You can check out Stillwater, Minnesota, for a fully immersive Hallmark movie experience, Eva Phan, travel social marketing strategist and travel blogger, editor, and founder of Eva Darling, tells Best Life.

-"Stillwater, Minnesota will have you dreaming of being swept off your feet in a Hallmark rom-com," Phan explains "This charming small town is a blast from the past, with wonderfully retro must-gos such as Leo's Grill and Malt Shop—a bright red '50s-style malt shop covered in vintage Coke signs."
+"Stillwater, Minnesota will have you dreaming of being swept off your feet in a Hallmark rom-com," Phan gushes.
+"This charming small town is a blast from the past, with wonderfully retro must-gos such as Leo's Grill and Malt Shop—a bright red '50s-style malt shop covered in vintage Coke signs."